*About: Docusign eSignature

 Frequently asked questions

-If I send a document through DocuSign, is it more secure than sending my signed document via email?
+If I send a document through Docusign, is it more secure than sending my signed document via email?

-As DocuSign authentication relies on email, it has the same level of security for anyone using a McGill email address.
+As Docusign authentication relies on email, it has the same level of security for anyone using a McGill email address.

-Find more FAQs on the DocuSign support site.
+Find more FAQs on the Docusign support site.

 Best practices & policies